What is Marble?

 - Use mild soap and water to clean your marble countertops daily.

-- Apply a marble polish every three to six months.
-Careful re-sealing of marble keeps it from staining.
+- Careful re-sealing of marble keeps it from staining.

 - Use coasters if your drink is acidic and clean spills quickly.